 For the purpose here, anti-Zionism will simply stand for opposition to Zionism.
 By Zionism is meant an idea and the putting into practice of the idea.
 That idea is that the Jews are a people with a legitimate right to have created a political home in a place of their own, historically in Palestine or a part of Palestine, and today in the borders of the State of Israel.
 Part of a modern political project, theoretically and practically, that right (posited, fought for, secured, and subject to critique) has been considered to be dependent upon international recognition, the democratic character of that polity, and is limited in relation to Palestinian rights.
 Israeli occupation of the West Bank and the settlements there are outside the international consensus.

 For its part, anti-Semitism is formed out of many compacted things, more or less active and more or less subliminal.
 Anti-Semitism is the exclusion of Jews, Jewishness, and Judaism from the public sphere.
 At its highest pitch, anti-Semitism is the expression of conscious hatred for all things Jewish, including eruptive acts of violence directed against Jews and Jewish symbols as such.
-Following Langmuir, we might add here attribution of nefarious qualities, malevolent powers, and alien status to Jews and Jewish things that exist only, primarily, largely, or mostly in the imagination of the anti-Semite.
-More subliminal forms of anti-Semitic expression and practice are contempt for real and perceived Jewish things (people, culture, religion, symbols), the programmatic subordination (supersession) of Jewish interests from real and putatively superior positions (cultural, economic, moral, political, social, religious), the contribution to Jewish invisibility in general and pointed disinterest in Jewish things; included is the denial or disavowal of an anti-Semite’s own anti-Semitism.
+Following Langmuir, we add the attribution of nefarious qualities, malevolent powers, and alien status to Jews and Jewish things; these powers exist only, primarily, largely, or mostly in the imagination of the anti-Semite.
+More subliminal forms of anti-Semitic expression and practice are contempt for real and perceived Jewish things (people, culture, religion, symbols) and the programmatic subordination (supersession) of Jewish interests to more powerful and putatively superior cultural, economic, moral, political, social, religious positions, the contribution to Jewish invisibility in general and pointed disinterest in Jewish things; included is the denial or disavowal itself of anti-Semitism.